Timon-R/TRA420_Modeling_2025/docs/air_pollution.md

    `calc_emissions.run_from_config`.
 2. **Read concentration statistics** – Country-level baseline concentration summaries (mean/median/min/max) are loaded from CSV files in `data/air_pollution/`.
-Default files now ship with electricity-attributable concentrations and baseline deaths for the Western Balkans, already scaled to reflect that only ~7% of pollution mortality stems from electricity.
+Baseline values represent full ambient concentrations, but a configurable electricity-attributable share (default 7%) determines how much of each country's concentration responds to power-sector emission changes.
+The default share reflects Comply or Close (2021) and EEA's *Every Breath We Take* source split (~40% transport, ~50% households/businesses, ~10% other sources, including electricity).
-3. **Scale concentrations with emission ratios** – Concentration changes are assumed proportional to the ratio of scenario emissions to baseline emissions for each pollutant.
+3. **Scale concentrations with emission ratios** – Only the electricity share is adjusted in proportion to the ratio of scenario emissions to baseline emissions for each pollutant; the remaining sources remain unchanged.
 4. **Apply health-response coefficients** – Uses log-linear relative risk coefficients to estimate the percentage change in mortality.
 5. **Aggregate mortality changes** – Optional baseline mortality inputs convert